ErcBunny/hugo-github-page/content/post/omnihex/index.md

 1. Models and solvers are formulated in `ros2-workspace/src/adaptive_mpc/tools/omnihex.py`.
 2. Run `acados_generate_code.sh` to generate solver code and do numerical simulation.
+3. ROS2 Solver node is `ros2-workspace/src/adaptive_mpc/src/l1_mpc_main.cpp`.
+It has to be recompiled after regenerating the solver code (where control params are defined and stored).

 ### Simulation with Gazebo